1. Homepage

 Coffee Networking Break

-Projects in CCUS and CCS
+Projects in CCUS, CCS

 We will review CCUS an CCS project developments and projected projects over the next 18 months.
 This session will review the steps needed to get from FEED to FID, exploring the EPC and investor challenges.
 As well as this we will review the economic models to make FID possible.